-Approaching 100,000 people: Nanaimo has seen steady growth and is expected to reach almost 100,000 in population over the next five years.4 Population pressures associated with urbanization are associated with social challenges, particularly housing affordability/homelessness, population health, poverty, and strains on existing infrastructure.
+Exceeding 100,000 people: Nanaimo has seen steady growth and has recently passed the 100,000 mark.
+Population pressures associated with urbanization are associated with social challenges, particularly housing affordability/ homelessness, population health, poverty, and strains on existing infrastructure.

 Growing population, changing demographics: The growth in Nanaimo is primarily a result of migration.
 A large proportion of the population considered "visible minorities" in the community is Chinese, making up nearly 28% of people who identify as visible minorities.
 As well, approximately 7% of Nanaimo's population identifies as Indigenous, and this population's average age is 31.3 years - 13 years younger than the community average.
-A diversifying population calls for an increased focus on inclusion and equity.5
+A diversifying population calls for an increased focus on inclusion and equity.

-Aging population: The proportion of Nanaimo residents aged 65 years of age or older is 23%.6 Over the next five years, this percentage is expected to rise, placing demands on housing, health services, transportation, and other necessary supports.
+Aging population: The proportion of Nanaimo residents aged 65 years of age or older is 23%.
+Over the next five years, this percentage is expected to rise, placing demands on housing, health services, transportation, and other necessary supports.

 A diversified and stable economy: Driven by Finance and Insurance, Real Estate, and Professional Scientific Technical and Educational services, Nanaimo's diversified economy is seeing steady growth after transitioning from a commodity-based economy.
-Nanaimo continues to experience high unemployment rates, currently at 6.2%.7
+Nanaimo continues to experience high unemployment rates, currently at 6.2%.